randomcoww/chef-docker_deploy/README.md

 }
 ```

-Also a file containing the active container ID is written to chef_cache_path/service_name/cidfile
+Also a file containing the active container ID is written to chef_cache_path/service_name/cidfile by default.

 ## Requirements